 Some have suggested that these name changes will cause great instability for database managers and bird research programs, but they have always dealt with species splits and lumps, subspecies elevations, and name changes for other reasons.
 This change will present a challenge, but not an insurmountable one.

 It seems that our concern about change is contingent on the reason for that change, and for some reason a significant chunk of the birding community has long rejected change for social or cultural purposes.
-It calls to mind the American Ornithological Society’s statement on changing the name of what is now called Long-tailed Duck, which reads in part:
+It calls to mind the American Ornithological Union’s statement on changing the name of what is now called Long-tailed Duck, which reads in part:

 “[C]onservation management plans require the help…of Native Americans.
 The biologists were concerned that the name Oldsquaw would offend the Native Americans.
 Requests to change the name had been made…by some who consider the word “squaw” to be offensive.
 The Committee declines to consider political correctness alone in changing…names of birds.”2